 Mixin Types

-📖 Table of Contents
+π Table of Contents

 Overview

 Mixin types allow a SmarkForm component to be defined by an HTML <template> element rather than by a fixed native type such as form, list, or input.
-They give authors a lightweight way to create reusable component “blueprints” that can be stamped out anywhere in a form tree — and even loaded from external files — without writing any JavaScript.
+They give authors a lightweight way to create reusable component βblueprintsβ that can be stamped out anywhere in a form tree β and even loaded from external files β without writing any JavaScript.

 A mixin type is identified by a mixin type reference: a string that starts with # (local template) or contains # (external URL + template id):

-Reference Meaning
+| Reference | Meaning |

-"#myWidget" Template with id="myWidget" in the current document
+"#myWidget" | Template with id="myWidget" in the current document |

-"./widgets.html#myWidget" Template with id="myWidget" in external file widgets.html
+"./widgets.html#myWidget" | Template with id="myWidget" in external file widgets.html |

-"https://cdn.example.com/sf-widgets.html#myWidget" Absolute URL + template id
+"https://cdn.example.com/sf-widgets.html#myWidget" | Absolute URL + template id |

 Whenever SmarkForm sees a type value that is a mixin reference it:

-2. Clones the template’s single root element.
+<template>element (locally or via fetch). - Clones the templateβs single root element.

-4. Replaces the placeholder node with the clone in the DOM.
+data-smarkoptions from the placeholder node into the clone. - Replaces the placeholder node with the clone in the DOM.

-5. Continues enhancement as if the clone had been there from the start.
+- Continues enhancement as if the clone had been there from the start.

 Defining a Mixin Template